Quick Navigation

 Solid hardwood can shrink in cold temperatures, but engineered hardwood maintains its shape.
 Engineered hardwood is a high-quality insulator, especially in new, well-insulated homes.

-Best Flooring Choices for Dry Climates
+Best Flooring for Hot Dry Climates

 1. Hardwood Flooring